gotyoke/Factorio-AnyPct-TAS/README.md

 **When you are done, you will want to disable this mod, otherwise it will try to operate in all of your other maps.**

+This run would be better as a scenario.
+Unfortunately, due to the sensitive nature of the run, when I tried converting it to a scenario afterward, the run broke.
+A lesson for next time.

 # Inspiration

 Thanks go to Bilka/YourNameHere for the initial design for the TAS mod.
 The steelaxe% TAS run by Xpert85 got me thinking this could be done for a full rocket launch, if I were persistent enough.
 AntiElitz got me interested in Factorio speedrunning in the first place.
 He and Rain9441, Nefrums, and happy_dude have all been active in the Any% speedrun category, all competing for the coveted 1st place on speedrun.com/factorio.
 You might recognize some components of their base layouts in this speedrun.